 Wingtips are easily visible on flying birds, and determining if they are rounded or pointed can help with proper identification.
 Another clue can be the splay of the primary feathers (how wide the spaces are between each individual feather on the wingtip).
-Some birds hold these feathers close together while others spread them widely.
+Some birds hold these feathers close together, while others spread them widely.

-Wrist: The bend of a bird's wing is its wrist—the first joint down from the wingtip—and how that wrist is held can distinguish different species.
-As with wingspan, it is best to make this judgment when the bird's wings are fully extended and the bird is gently soaring, so the wing is in a rest position.
-Check if the wrist joint is relatively straight or shows a stronger bend, and how that bend compares to the position of the head.
+The bend of a bird's wing is its wrist—the first joint down from the wingtip—and how that wrist is held can distinguish different species.
+As with wingspan, it is best to make this judgment when the bird's wings are fully extended and the bird is gently soaring so that the wing is in a rest position.
+Check to see if the wrist joint is relatively straight or shows a stronger bend, and how that bend compares to the position of the head.
 At the same time, check for any markings, such as a dark patch or comma-like shape at the wrist.

-Patagium: The leading edge of the wing is the patagium, and its color can help identify a bird, such as the dark patagium on the red-tailed hawk pictured above.
-Check if the whole patagium is colored or if it is simply splotched or speckled.
+The leading edge of the wing is the patagium, and its color can help identify a bird, such as the dark patagium on the red-tailed hawk pictured above.
+Check to see if the whole patagium is colored or if it is simply splotched or speckled.

 While the structure of the wing is often more immediately useful for field identification, field guides often refer to different types of feathers when listing key field marks.
 Understanding how those feathers look on a wing can help you be prepared to identify each bird you see.

 The primary feathers are the "fingertip" feathers of the wing and are found at the wingtip.

-- Coverts: Covert feathers make up the wingpit as well as the upperside of the wing and cover the base of the primary and secondary feathers.
-They may be called primary coverts or secondary coverts depending on which feathers they are aligned with.
+Covert feathers make up the wingpit as well as the upper side of the wing, and they cover the base of the primary and secondary feathers.
+They may be called primary coverts or secondary coverts, depending on which feathers they are aligned with.